vishnunandananmk/terraform_aws/README.md

 This Terraform project automates the deployment of a full-stack production environment on AWS.
 It leverages various AWS services to handle networking, security, container orchestration, and scaling.
 The infrastructure is optimized for high availability and includes SSL support, autoscaling, and DNS management.
 Environment variables such as database and S3 endpoints are passed through AWS CodeBuild and CodePipeline for secure and automated deployments.

+Key Highlight: ECS Deployment via AWS Fargate is a major feature of this setup.
+AWS Fargate is used to manage container deployment without the need to manage the underlying servers, providing a serverless container orchestration experience.

 ## Prerequisites

 Before using this Terraform configuration, ensure that you have the following: